ASTR 1210 (O'Connell) Study Guide 13

 - The gravitational interaction between the Earth and Moon

-does more than simply determine their mutual orbits.
+does more than simply determine their mutual orbits, as described in

-- The tides are most obvious in the rise and fall
+- The "tides" are experienced as a rise and fall of the

-Earth rotates under the bulges.
-They are largest when
+rotation carries a given location under the bulges.
+They are largest

-the Earth, Moon, and Sun are co-aligned, as shown in the
+when the Earth, Moon, and Sun are co-aligned, as shown in the figure

-- Over billions of years, the distortions in shape caused by tidal
+- Over billions of years, the small changes in the gravitational

-- The tides tend to transfer energy from the Earth's spin to the
+- The tidal effect tends to transfer energy from the Earth's spin to the

 orbital motion of the Moon.
 This causes the Moon's orbit to